 Generative Spin Art

-Mohammad Jawad- MFA Design - 2nd Year
+Mohammad Jawad- MFA Design - 2nd Year (VCUarts Qatar)

 Workshop participants will fabricate traditional-Pakistani spinning tops to produce generative, playful forms of experimental mark-making.
 As a unique tool for creative exploration, the spinning top relies on rotational inertia to produce unexpected outcomes.
 Participants will explore this process through the use of multiple materials including inks, paints, and various pigments.

 Reham Mohamed - BFA Graphic Design - Senior (VCUarts Qatar)

 A Letterpress workshop to collaboratively create a printed zine that is composed with stories and experiences.
 Moving between the conflicting fields of analog and digital technology the workshop will bring to life these stories by exploring new design possibilities in Letterpress and Printmaking through contemporary design and modern technology.

 Emily Kuchenbecker - MFA Craft and Material Studies (Glass) -